 Gordon began working life as a modern languages teacher.
 Following theological studies at Union, he was successively assistant minister in Ulsterville Presbyterian Church, Belfast (1986–89) and minister of Cognac and Segonzac Reformed Churches (1989–1994) and Marseilles South–East Reformed Church (1995–97), in the Reformed Church of France.
 Gordon was Professor of New Testament at Faculté Jean Calvin (FJC) in Aix–en–Provence, France (1998–2005), as well as vice–principal and then principal of the College; as Associate Professor since 2005, he continues to help deliver the curriculum at FJC on an annual basis.
-Gordon is also visiting Professor of New Testament at Baltic Reformed Theological Seminary inRiga, Latvia.
+Gordon is also visiting Professor of New Testament at Baltic Reformed Theological Seminary in Riga, Latvia.

-Gordon’s area of special expertise is the Book of Revelation.
-His PhD dissertation on Parody in the Apocalypse (2002) reworked into a unique thematic study of Revelation and published first in French (2007), then in English (Reading Revelation: A Thematic Approach, Cambs, Jas, Clarke, 2012).
-Diverse other contributions on Revelation include the following topics: (2001) story and interpretation; (2003) apocalypse and extermination; or true and false proclamation; (2004) feminine–urban imagery; covenant rupture and restoration; or rival identities; (2005) the royalty of God, the Lamb and his followers; (2006) perseverance of the saints; (2015) a reading of Revelation’s violence; (2016) Revelation’s implied worshipper; or the Book of Revelation and New Testament Theology: (2017) Luther, Revelation and the New Testament Canon; collaborative verbal and visual interpretation of Revelation in Luther’s September Testament (1522) and revised New Testament (1530); Spirit, seven spirits and anti–spirits in the Book of Revelation.
+Gordon’s area of special interest and expertise is the Book of Revelation.
+His PhD dissertation on Parody in the Apocalypse (2002) was reworked into a unique thematic study of Revelation and published first in French (2007), then in English (Reading Revelation: A Thematic Approach, Cambs, Jas, Clarke, 2012).
+Diverse other contributions on Revelation include the following topics: (2001) story and interpretation; (2003) apocalypse and extermination; or true and false proclamation; (2004) feminine–urban imagery; covenant rupture and restoration; or rival identities; (2005) the royalty of God, the Lamb and his followers; (2006) perseverance of the saints; (2015) a reading of Revelation’s violence; and (2016) Revelation’s implied worshipper; or the Book of Revelation and New Testament Theology.
+A further, commissioned piece on the Spirit, seven spirits and anti–spirits in the Book of Revelation awaits publication.